 You’ll discuss measurable objectives for the team to reach and draft the priorities for each of these objectives.
 You may begin with a SWOT (strengths, weaknesses, opportunities, threats) analysis.
 This can help you start defining goals and start considering which model strategic plan will best work for your organization.

-This stage of the planning process is completely internal but subject to change if major stakeholders are in disagreement.
-Your overarching organizational strategic plan is a living document that can be used to inform your business strategic plan and should be monitored and adjusted as necessary.
+This stage of the planning process is entirely internal but subject to change if significant stakeholders disagree.
+Your overarching organizational strategic plan is a living document that informs your strategic business plan and should be monitored and adjusted as necessary.

 Annual “Business” Strategic Work Plan